What Is Burnout?

 3. Increasing irritation and impatience

 Has your employee become irritable or impatient with customers and colleagues?
 It’s also one of the most common signs of burnout.
 Sure, a call center agent’s job isn’t a piece of cake.
-Sometimes, it requires huge effort to keep your cool.
+Sometimes, it requires a huge effort to keep your cool.
 But, if your employee starts complaining about minor issues and escalating insignificant calls to management, it’s worth paying close attention.

 4. Lack of satisfaction